pi-apps/crumbles/README.md

 These instructions will get you a copy of the project up and running on your local machine for development.
 See deployment for notes on how to deploy the project.

+Visit the [demo](https://hascyll.pythonanywhere.com) to see a live system.

 ### Prerequisites

 To run this application you need [Python](https://www.python.org/), [pip](https://pip.pypa.io/en/stable/), and [SQLite](https://www.sqlite.org/).